 Now we’re reaching the point in the story where the excrement hits the air-conditioning: Catastrophe strikes.

 While catastrophe may include a black moment for your protag during which all hope is lost, the important element to a catastrophe is that it puts the entire plan your protag made a few chapters ago into jeopardy.
 The situation must appear untenable.

 (You have options here: a failure on the part of the protagonist; betrayal from someone else; an apparent victory on the behalf of the villain; or a combination of all three).

 But here’s the interesting part: In the midst of all this awfulness, you – the author – weave in “The Missing Link”.
 That means: you draw a line for the reader between the current impossible problem and the real solution.

 Depending on your genre and how you write, that line might be a linear, identified solution the protagonist will now work towards.
 Or it might be foreshadowing – something the reader doesn’t realize you told them until they look back.
 But either way, the story must start telling the reader how we’re going to win this thing.

 The trick is not to give certainty.
 Readers thrive on tension.
-If the solution is identified outright, there must be so many ‘ifs, ands or buts’ that victory seems unlikely (if not downright impossible).
-If you’re missing link is foreshadowing the actual solution, then ensure the protagonist has a goal, but is taking steps towards it in a last-ditch attempt because, frankly, all hope seems lost.
+If the solution is identified outright, there must be so many ‘ifs, ands, or buts’ that victory seems unlikely (if not downright impossible).
+If your missing link is foreshadowing the actual solution, then ensure the protagonist has a goal, but is taking steps towards it in a last-ditch attempt because, frankly, all hope seems lost.